After exploring vintage shops, bookstores, bars & cafés around the world, these are some of the world’s most hipster cities & neighborhoods

 Sweden Hotel Deals

 Sweden isn’t known as a budget-friendly country to visit, and so choosing your accommodation wisely could save you a lot of money.
-Especially in Stockholm and Malmö, I’ve found using Booking.com, Agoda.com or Hotels Combined can be really useful for finding great last-minute deals.
+Especially in Stockholm and Malmö, it’s often simplest to book through a major hotel booking engine for the best deals.

 Follow @travelsofadam on Instagram for more travel tips!